bjzelvelder/GABBI/README.md

 # Installation
 The GABBI pipeline uses **singularity** to run in a pre-built environment (a so-called _singularity image_) to avoid installation issues and incompatibilities.
 Thus, all you need is a linux environment with ```apptainer``` version >= 1.0.0 or ```singularity``` version >= 3.0.0 installed.
 This software can be installed following this tutorial: [Installing apptainer](https://apptainer.org/docs/admin/main/installation.html).
 For clarity, I will always refer to ```singularity``` rather than ```apptainer``` but all commands that start with ```singularity ...``` can be spelled ```apptainer ...```.

+GABBI is distributed as a Singularity image and has no external dependencies beyond Singularity/Apptainer itself.
+On HPC clusters managed by SLURM, Singularity is typically available as an environment module that can be searched throught ```module search singularity``` and can be loaded with ```module load <singularity module>``` prior to execution.

 ## Downloading the GABBI singularity image
 Because a singularity image is too heavy to be stored and pulled from github, you will not find the ```.sif``` file in this repository.
 However, the [GABBI image](https://cloud.sylabs.io/library/bjzelvelder/pipeline/gabbi) is stored on the **Sylabs** remote repository and can simply be pulled with this command:
 ```